 Breathe in the fresh air at Clumber Park by embarking on a beautiful self-led walk.
-We have some perfect walks this spring through miles of open parkland, woodland and heathland, taking advantage of the beautiful spring scenes.
+We have some perfect walks this spring through miles of open parkland, woodland and heathland, taking advantage of the beautiful summer scenes.

 The wide, flat paths of Clumber park make it ideal for a family walking expedition - and there's plenty for curious little ones to discover along the way.